Overview

 RouterOS version

 Start by upgrading your RouterOS version.
 Some older releases have had certain weaknesses or vulnerabilities, that have been fixed.
 Keep your device up to date, to be sure it is secure.
-Click "check for updates" in Winbox or Webfig, to upgrade.
+Click "check for updates" in WinBox or WebFig, to upgrade.
 We suggest you follow announcements on our security announcement blog to be informed about any new security issues.

 Access to a router

-Change username
+Access username

 /user add name=myname password=mypassword group=full